Governance

 XRAP

-The Advisory Panel (XRAP) provides a forum where the XRB and its sub-boards can consult with individuals and representatives of organisations affected by their work.
+The External Reporting Advisory Panel (XRAP) provides a forum where the XRB and its sub-boards can consult with individuals and representatives of organisations affected by their work.
 The XRAP is a key part of the XRB's strategy to enhance meaningful engagement with the sector.